Skrull: Biology

 The Skrulls later developed the ability to render themselves undetectable when using their shapeshifting abilities, even from telepaths and those with superior senses.
 Reed Richards discovered a method to use technology to negate this ability and reveal a disguised Skrull's true form.

 Courtesy of their advanced technology, the Skrulls have also been able to augment their abilities in certain warriors, such as the Super-Skrull, Power Skrull and the Warskrulls—all elite groups who, with special encoding, are able to emulate the powers as well as the appearance of their biophysical templates or are bestowed entirely unique supertropical abilities all their own (in the case of Paibok).

 The Skrulls have been shown to suffer from various diseases.
 Some Skrulls are born with a defect that makes them unable to shapeshift, however, this defect also enhances their strength to those Skrulls including Titannus, Talos and Raze.
-The Skrulls can also suffer from cancer, as shown with Kl'rt the Super-Skrull and Prince Klundirk.
-In an alternate universe, Skyppi suffered from a form of tuberculosis which was common to the Skrull species.

 Just like the Kree, the Skrull were evolutionarily stagnant, unable to evolve.
 However, over the millennia Skrull mutants have been born with the K-gene (as opposed to the human mutant X-Gene), meaning that they may no longer be stagnant.

 After a Skrull dies, they revert to their original form.